jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 6. Ensure that the **Add features for Scrum development** check box is selected.
 By enabling Scrum development, you can create sprints from your project's backlog of work items.
 **Note**: To use the full Track & Plan capabilities, you must enable Scrum development.
 However, if you plan traditional projects that use simple tasks and iterations without a backlog, clear this check box.

-7. Ensure that the **Make this a Bluemix project** check box is cleared.
+7. Ensure that the **Make this a Bluemix Project** check box is cleared.
 IBM Bluemix&trade; is a cloud-based software hosting and deployment service.
 To try Bluemix, [you need to register][3].

 8. To set up your project and go to the Overview page for the ChatPage project, click **CREATE**.